-- CentOS 7.3+
+- CentOS 7.3+, 8

-- RHEL 7.4+
+- RHEL 7.4+, 8

-- SLES 12 (SP3-SP5 only)
+- SLES 12 (SP3-SP5 only), SLES 15

-|VM Insights Monitoring||Azure Monitor for VMs monitors the performance and health of your virtual machines, including their running processes and dependencies on other resources.
+|Machines Insights Monitoring||Azure Monitor for machines monitors the performance and health of your virtual machines, including their running processes and dependencies on other resources.
 Learn more.||Production|

 |Backup||Azure Backup provides independent and isolated backups to guard against unintended destruction of the data on your VMs.
 Learn more.
 Charges are based on the number and size of VMs being protected.
 Learn more.||Production|

-|Azure Security Center||Azure Security Center is a unified infrastructure security management system that strengthens the security posture of your data centers, and provides advanced threat protection across your hybrid workloads in the cloud.
+|Microsoft Defender for Cloud||Microsoft Defender for Cloud is a unified infrastructure security management system that strengthens the security posture of your data centers, and provides advanced threat protection across your hybrid workloads in the cloud.
 Learn more.
-Automanage will configure the subscription where your VM resides to the free-tier offering of Azure Security Center.
-If your subscription is already onboarded to Azure Security Center, then Automanage will not reconfigure it.||Production, Dev/Test|
+Automanage will configure the subscription where your VM resides to the free-tier offering of Microsoft Defender for Cloud (Enhanced security off).
+If your subscription is already onboarded to Microsoft Defender for Cloud, then Automanage will not reconfigure it.||Production, Dev/Test|

-|Update Management||You can use Update Management in Azure Automation to manage operating system updates for your virtual machines.
+|Update Management||You can use Update Management in Azure Automation to manage operating system updates for your machines.
 You can quickly assess the status of available updates on all agent machines and manage the process of installing required updates for servers.
 Learn more.||Production, Dev/Test|

 |Change Tracking & Inventory||Change Tracking and Inventory combines change tracking and inventory functions to allow you to track virtual machine and server infrastructure changes.
 The service supports change tracking across services, daemons software, registry, and files in your environment to help you diagnose unwanted changes and raise alerts.
 Inventory support allows you to query in-guest resources for visibility into installed applications and other configuration items.
 Learn more.||Production, Dev/Test|

-|Azure Guest Configuration||Guest Configuration policy is used to monitor the configuration and report on the compliance of the machine.
-The Automanage service will install the Azure Linux baseline using the Guest Configuration extension.
+|Guest configuration||Guest configuration is used to monitor the configuration and report on the compliance of the machine.
+The Automanage service will install the Azure Linux baseline using the guest configuration extension.
 For Linux machines, the guest configuration service will install the baseline in audit-only mode.
 You will be able to see where your VM is out of compliance with the baseline, but noncompliance won't be automatically remediated.
 Learn more.||Production, Dev/Test|

 |Boot Diagnostics||Boot diagnostics is a debugging feature for Azure virtual machines (VM) that allows diagnosis of VM boot failures.
 Boot diagnostics enables a user to observe the state of their VM as it is booting up by collecting serial log information and screenshots.
 This will only be enabled for machines that are using managed disks.||Production, Dev/Test|

 |Azure Automation Account||Azure Automation supports management throughout the lifecycle of your infrastructure and applications.
 Learn more.||Production, Dev/Test|

 |Log Analytics Workspace||Azure Monitor stores log data in a Log Analytics workspace, which is an Azure resource and a container where data is collected, aggregated, and serves as an administrative boundary.
 Learn more.||Production, Dev/Test|